Download.it search icon

 Pros

-• Regular updates with the latest astronomical data
+• Regular updates with new astronomical data

 Cons

-3D Interface and Navigation
+User Experience and Navigation

 Pros

-• Regular updates with the latest astronomical data
+• Regular updates with new astronomical data

 Cons